'My team never cheated': Brian Jean fires back at Jason Kenney over UCP vote | CBC News

 To set the record straight: my team never cheated, used VPNs or voter kiosks during <a href="https://twitter.com/hashtag/ucpldr?src=hash&ref_src=twsrc%5Etfw">#ucpldr</a> race.
 In fact we complained to committee when a team was caught using them. <a href="https://twitter.com/jkenney?ref_src=twsrc%5Etfw">@jkenney</a> needs to retract statements made this morning.—@BrianJeanAB

-Jean added in a text message to CBC News that no more than six votes were allowed from a single IP address under the leadership rules.
+In a text message to CBC News, Jean said no more than six votes were allowed from a single IP address under the leadership rules.

-He said his campaign complained after it was discovered Kenney's campaign was using VPNs or virtual private network software which would allow multiple voting from a single computer.
+He said his campaign complained after it was discovered that Kenney's campaign was using VPN (virtual private network) software that would allow multiple voting from a single computer.

-Jean has rarely commented on the leadership race or provincial politics since stepping down as the MLA for Fort McMurray-Conklin in February 2018.
+Jean has rarely commented on the leadership race since stepping down as the MLA for Fort McMurray-Conklin in February 2018.

+In response to Jean, a UCP spokesperson said Kenney "obviously doesn't know the intricacies of how other campaigns operated (note that he used 'I think')."

+"He was commenting in general on how all leadership campaigns made great efforts to ensure UCP members could register and exercise their democratic vote in the leadership election."

-Earlier this month independent MLA Prab Gill, a former UCP caucus member, sent a letter to the RCMP that Kenney's campaign improperly manipulated the electronic voting process during the October 2017 leadership vote.
+Earlier this month, independent MLA Prab Gill, a former UCP caucus member, sent a letter to the RCMP alleging that Kenney's campaign improperly manipulated the electronic voting process during the October 2017 leadership vote.

-Gill said the campaign set up kiosks where votes for Kenney were cast using PINs sent to fake email addresses.
+The campaign set up kiosks where votes for Kenney were cast using PINs sent to fake email addresses, Gill said.

 'Smear campaign'

-RCMP spokesman Fraser Logan confirmed the police service has received the letter but will not say whether it will launch an investigation.
+Police spokesperson Fraser Logan confirmed the RCMP has received the letter but would not say whether it will launch an investigation.

 Kenney said Monday that no one from the RCMP has contacted him.

-He called the allegations a "ridiculous smear campaign" by Gill who was kicked out of the party last year after being implicated in a ballot-stuffing scandal.
+He called the allegations a "ridiculous smear campaign" by Gill, who was kicked out of the party last year after a retired judge found that "on a balance of probabilities" Gill had taken ballots off the registration table at a constituency association meeting in Calgary last June.
+Gill called the investigation "flawed" and "a sham."

 Kenney said the third-party vendor, the auditor and the leadership election committee confirmed there was no evidence of inappropriate voting in what he described as a rigorous process.